 Long known as war-like and aggressive, some estimates state that up to 20,000 people were kidnapped.
 Unfortunately, the Comanche Indians did not treat their captives well, considering them little more than a slave and a commodity.
 From the moment of their capture until their death or release, they were both physically and mentally abused.

-Though the tribe was large, they never formed a single tribal unit, but rather, were divided into some eight to twelve independent groups.
+Though the tribe was large, they never formed a single tribal unit but were divided into eight to twelve independent groups.
 Sharing the same language and culture, they sometimes fought between bands and at other times were at peace, cooperating one with the other.

-Warfare was a major part of Comanche life with conflicts often bringing them into battles with the Apache and other tribal groups.
+Warfare was a major part of Comanche life, with conflicts often bringing them into battles with the Apache and other tribal groups.
 Those they stole from often found it simpler and safer to buy back the stolen commodities rather than fight for them.
-During the 1800’s they began to steal cattle from Texas settlers and reselling them in New Mexico.
-During this period they fought not only the Mexicans and white settlers but also many of the other plains Indians.
+During the 1800s, they began to steal cattle from Texas settlers and reselling them in New Mexico.
+During this period, they fought the Mexicans and white settlers, and many of the other plains tribes.

-In an attempt to stop the raids upon the Apache, the Spanish offered help; however, it was to no avail and the Apache were finally forced out of the Southern Plains by the mid-1800’s.
-Now dominating the area surrounding the Texas Panhandle, including western Oklahoma and northeastern New Mexico, the Comanche were so well heeled at their horsemanship that they began to supply horses to French and American traders.
+In an attempt to stop the raids upon the Apache, the Spanish offered help; however, it was to no avail, and the Apache were finally forced out of the Southern Plains by the mid-1800s.
+Now dominating the Texas Panhandle area, including western Oklahoma and northeastern New Mexico, the Comanche were so well-heeled at their horsemanship that they began to supply horses to French and American traders.

-In the 1860’s efforts began to move the Comanche to a reservation in Indian Territory.
+In the 1860s, efforts began to move the Comanche to a reservation in Indian Territory (Oklahoma).
 In the Treaty of Medicine Lodge of 1867, the government offered them churches, schools, and annuities in return for a vast tract of land totaling over 60,000 square miles.
-They also promised to stop the buffalo hunters, who were decimating the great herds of the Plains with the condition that the Comanche, along with the Apache, Kiowa, Cheyenne, and Arapaho relocate.
+They also promised to stop the buffalo hunters, who were decimating the great herds of the Plains with the condition that the Comanche, along with the Apache, Kiowa, Cheyenne, and Arapaho, relocate.

-Today the Comanche Nation claims approximately 10,000 members, about half of whom live in Oklahoma and the rest scattered throughout Texas, California, and New Mexico.
-Lawton, Oklahoma is the site of the annual pow-wow, when Comanche from across the United States gather to celebrate their heritage and culture.
+Today the Comanche Nation claims approximately 10,000 members, about half of whom live in Oklahoma, and the rest are scattered throughout Texas, California, and New Mexico.
+Lawton, Oklahoma, is the site of the annual pow-wow when Comanche from across the United States gather to celebrate their heritage and culture.